 Patrick A. Trottier

-Everything on this site is constantly emerging… first run at it, May 19, 2012.
+Everything on this site is constantly emerging, as everything naturally does… May 19, 2012.

 My objective on this site is to create an understanding regarding ’emergent change’, and a framework and platform for Emergent Organizational Development and Change (EODC)®.